HarryVu176/HarryVu176/README.md

 ### What do I do in my free time?
-- C-Drama and K-Drama, veri HQ.
+- C-Drama and K-Drama, very HQ.